Intelligencia GraphQL API Reference

 api_program_drivers

-Program’s PTRS drivers and relevant historical approval rates.
-Drivers are the features that the ML algorithms take into account to predict the program’s PTRS.
-Intelligencia’s PTRS drivers belong to feature families such as Biology, Clinical Trial Outcomes, Clinical Trial Design, Regulatory, Company Characteristics.
+Program's PTRS drivers and relevant historic approval rates.
+Drivers are the features that the ML algorithms take into account to predict the program's PTRS.
+Intelligencia's PTRS drivers belong to feature families such as Biology, Clinical Trial Outcomes, Clinical Trial Design, Regulatory, Company Characteristics.
+Each PTRS driver has a boolean or numeric type (see feature_type field) and a value for the related program.
+For instance,

-• “Randomized trial” indicates if the trial uses randomization, and the program values are 0/1 (boolean feature).
+• Randomized trial indicates if the trial uses randomization, and the program values are 0/1 (boolean feature).

-• “number of sites” indicates the number of trial sites, and the program values are numeric (numeric feature).
+• number of sites indicates the number of trial sites, and the program values are numeric (numeric feature).
 Certain drivers refer to program level data (otherwise called program level drivers), and other drivers refer to trial specific data (otherwise called program-trial pair drivers).
 Program-trial pair drivers appear multiple times if the program selected has more than one trial.
 Specifically:

 • Biology drivers relate to the biological characteristics of the program (program level drivers)